As part of our commitment to sustainable development at Lightwater Holdings, the group has invested in solar energy.

 - Stronger economic growth through the creation of green jobs

 - Reduction of greenhouse emissions

-Solar panel electricity systems, also known as solar photovoltaics (PV), capture the sun’s energy using photovoltaic cells.
+Solar panel electricity systems, also known as solar photovoltaics (PV), capture energy from the sun using photovoltaic cells.
 These cells don’t need direct sunlight to work – they can still generate some electricity on a cloudy day.

 PV Cells are made from layers of semi-conducting material, usually silicon.
 When light shines on the cells it creates an electric field across the layers.
 The stronger the sunshine the more electricity is generated.

-Currently Lightwater Holdings has three solar arrays in operation.
+Currently Lightwater Holdings has 3 solar arrays in operation.
 The first array supplies Lightwater Valley Theme Park and at the moment is generating 45% of their total power usage.

-The second solar array feeds directly into the grid and the third powers Potgate Quarry, a limestone quarry run by Lightwater Quarries.
-This third development is very exciting for the quarry business and the group as it will make Potgate Quarry one of the greenest quarries in the UK.
+The second solar array feeds directly into the national grid and the third powers Potgate Quarry, a limestone quarry run by Lightwater Quarries.
+This third development is very exciting for the quarry business and the group as it has made Potgate Quarry one of the greenest quarries in the UK.

-Each of Lightwater Holdings solar arrays comprises of approximately 950 panels, generating 240kW.
-To put this into perspective each system can generate around 228,00 killowatt hours of electricity per year – this is the same amount of electricity as used in 30 households and will save nearly 120 tonnes of carbon dioxide each year.
+Each of Lightwater Holdings solar arrays comprises approximately 950 panels, generating 240kW.
+To put this into perspective each system can generate around 228,000 kilowatt hours of electricity per year – this is the same amount of electricity as is used in 30 average households and saves nearly 120 tonnes of carbon dioxide each year.